Disentanglement with Biological Constraints: A Theory of Functional Cell Types: Disentanglement in brains: A theory of cell types

-The standard neuroscience finding appears factorised with two distinct modules of non-overlapping cell populations: (1) GCs \citep{hafting_microstructure_2005} which represent allocentric space via hexagonal firing patterns (Fig. \ref{fig:GridOVC}B left); and (2) OVCs \citep{hoydal_object-vector_2019} which represent relative location to objects through firing fields at specific relative distances and orientations (Fig. \ref{fig:GridOVC}B right).
+The representation in rodent brains indeed has two distinct modules of non-overlapping cell populations: (1) GCs \citep{hafting_microstructure_2005} which represent allocentric space via hexagonal firing patterns (Fig. \ref{fig:GridOVC}A); and (2) OVCs \citep{hoydal_object-vector_2019} which represent relative location to objects through firing fields at specific relative distances and orientations (Fig. \ref{fig:GridOVC}B).

 \textbf{Model with additional structural constraint.} Predicting allocentric spatial locations from egocentric self-motion cues is known as path integration \citep{burak_accurate_2009}, and is believed to be a fundamental function of entorhinal cortex (where GCs and OVCs are found).
 GCs naturally emerge from training RNNs to path integrate under several additional biological constraints \citep{sorscher_unified_2019,sorscher_unified_2020, banino_vector-based_2018, cueva_emergence_2018}.
 Hence to model this task (with locations \textit{and} objects) we could train an RNN, \( \vz \), that predicts (1) what the spatial location, \( \vx \), will be and (2) whether we will encounter an object, after an action, \(\va\), from the current location, and (3) what the expected action, \(\va\), will be.
 However, here we adopt a far more general framework that does not limit future applications of our approach simply to sequential integration problems.